 A few bit of information about me and why/what I blog:

 About 10 years ago I was plagued with migraines.
 This went on for four years and I took medication for it.
 Then I realized that it was food additives and preservatives that were the main triggers for these headaches.
-Hubby and I were also on the cusp of 200 pounds each!
+I was also on the cusp of weighing 200 pounds!
 Since then I’ve cut out processed and prepackaged foods to make myself and my family healthier.

 I get a lot of this: “What’s EVOO??”
 It’s Extra Virgin Olive Oil and it’s pretty much the only oil I use.

 When I bake I use a 1/2 & 1/2 mixture of unbleached all-purpose flour and whole wheat flour.
 I’d like to eventually get away from whole wheat and try almond flour or some other options.
-That’ll be coming at some point here at The Home Heart.
+Hopefully that’ll be coming at some point here at The Home Heart.

 Nutrition, health, and weight management are important to me.
 I use 2 lb weights for strength training, do pilates and walk for exercise, which is proof that you don’t have to kill yourself at the gym to lose and manage weight.
 I injured my back in 2000 and had surgery in 2009, which has always limited me in what I can do in the way of exercise.